-Impacts of invasion-mediated changes in wrack assemblage on recipient intertidal invertebrates and algae
+Invasion-mediated changes to habitat subsidies impact recipient intertidal invertebrates and algae

 Abstract

 Habitat subsidies, such as nutrients, organic particles, and larvae, play a crucial role in shaping recipient ecosystems.
 Human activities, including species introductions and climate-driven range shifts, are altering the quantity and quality of these subsidies.
-Invasive seaweeds are altering ecosystems around the world, thus, changing food availability to rocky shore consumers that rely on wrack (i.e., dislodged seagrasses and benthic seaweeds that wash ashore).
+For example, invasive seaweeds that modify donor ecosystems could change subsidies to recipient rocky shore consumers when seaweeds are dislodged and washed ashore as wrack.
 However, changes to wrack may have implications on the community beyond the subsidy-dependent consumers.
 Here, we used lab feeding assays to assess the preference of performance of naïve rocky shore grazers to a novel devilweed and how grazer food choice impacts native benthic seaweeds.
 We offered Black abalone, Black turban snails, Striped shore crabs, and Blue banded hermit crabs a choice between native kelp and invasive devilweed tissue.
-Food choice was species-specific, indicating abalone and turban snails preferred kelp, shore crabs had no preference, and hermit crabs preferred devilweed.
+Food choice was grazer-specific with some grazers preferring kelp (abalone and turban snails), one grazer preferring devilweed (hermit crabs), and one grazer displaying no preference (shore crabs).
 Consistent with the Enemy Release Hypothesis, we found that devilweed was underutilized by naïve grazers.
 Further, we fed a diet of kelp, devilweed, or a mix of both, to Red abalone and turban snails for 43 days.
 We found that abalone grew less when devilweed was included in their diet, and surprisingly, turban snails grew better on a devilweed diet, indicating that food choice and performance were not necessarily related.
 Finally, we gave an assemblage of these grazers a cafeteria-style choice of agar-based foods made from Sea lettuce (Ulva spp.), brown rockweed (Silvetia compressa), and red benthic seaweed (Centroceras clavulatum) with either kelp or devilweed.
 Consisten with the Home-Field Advantage Hypothesis, when offered devilweed, grazing shifted onto familiar native benthic seaweeds, specifically, brown rockweed.
 Our findings suggest that changes in wrack composition to one that includes devilweed may disproportionally affect some grazers and native seaweeds, in our case, black abalone and S. compressa, two organisms that have suffered precipitous declines and low recovery.

 Introduction